gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 ### no_std

 One of the reasons Rust feels like it has first-tier embedded support is the standardized `#![no_std]` crate-level attribute.
 This attribute indicates the crate will link to the `core-crate` instead of the `std-crate`.
-The `core-crate` is a subset of the `std-crate` which does not contain any APIs which require the use of an operating system.
+The `core-crate` is a subset of the `std-crate` which **does not contain any APIs which assume/require the use of an operating system**.
 This `no_std` is a perfect fit for bare-metal or custom RTOS environments.
 It provides the basic features such as primitives (floats, strings, slices, e.t.c) and generic processor features such as atomic operations and SIMD instructions.
 However, it does not provide any API to create things such as threads, file-system access, or the ability to make system calls.

 Another thing you don't get with `no_std` is the initialization which sets up stack overflow protection and spawns a thread to call `main()`.
 So in embedded `no_std` development you define which function you want as your "main".